University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 | `bcftools` consensus    |                              |

-**As a summary you can think of each `snippy` step in this way**
+**As a summary you can think of each `snippy` step in this way**:

-`BWA` asks: Where do the reads belong?
+- BWA` asks: Where do the reads belong?
-`SAMtools` asks/handles: How do we process those alignments?
+- `SAMtools` asks/handles: How do we process those alignments?
-`FreeBayes` asks: Do the reads provide evidence for a variant?
+- `FreeBayes` asks: Do the reads provide evidence for a variant?
-`snippy` asks: Which variants meet our quality criteria?
+- `snippy` asks: Which variants meet our quality criteria?
-`bcftools` asks: What does the isolate's genome look like when those variants are applied to the reference?
+- `bcftools` asks: What does the isolate's genome look like when those variants are applied to the reference?

 ## 3.3 Now let’s look at some of the snippy output files